Man Lost Everything As He Waited On Callback From Illinois Department Of Employment Security That Never Came

 Now staying with a friend out-of-state, Loveless met us virtually Monday to talk about the promised returned call from IDES that never came.

-“He said, ‘I promise you – myself personally – will call you back tomorrow at 11 a.m. after it’s all updated, and I’ll get you your back pay, and we will get this rolling again,’” Loveless said.
+“He said, ‘I promise you – myself personally – will call you back tomorrow at 11 a.m. after it’s all updated, and I’ll get you your back pay, and we’ll get this rolling again,’” Loveless said.

 He said that broken promise is what left him in the position he is in now.

-“I waited that entire day – 11 a.m., 12 p.m., on and on through the afternoon,” Loveless said.
+“I waited that entire day – 11 a.m., 12 p.m., on and on throughout the afternoon,” Loveless said.
 “I never got a call back and haven’t gotten one since.”

 Now he is out of options, out of savings, and still waiting – when he says the whole reason for the call – the continued hold on his benefits – was simple.